When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 When people talk about opening a dental office, the conversation usually centers on growth.

 How many chairs will the practice have?
-How quickly will it expand?
-How large will the team become?

 Those were never the questions guiding us.

 We did not open this practice because we wanted the most chairs.
-We did not open it to build the
+We did not open it to build the largest team or compete on volume.

-We opened it because we wanted to build the kind of place people feel proud recommending to their
+We opened it because we wanted to build the kind of place people feel proud recommending to their neighbor.

 That became our internal standard.